Adapting to the Metagame in Hearthstone

 4.2.2.
 Beating Control With Control

-If playing an aggro deck simply isn't an option, your best move is to play an even bigger and badder control deck than what you are likely to face on the ladder.
+If playing an aggro deck simply is not an option, your best move is to play an even bigger and badder control deck than what you are likely to face on the ladder.
 As mentioned in a previous section, some of the most lopsided matchups in all of Hearthstone are between two decks that are similarly configured but one is slightly bigger than the other.
 For example, a Cubelock deck that runs a single N'Zoth, the Corruptor should always beat a Cubelock deck that does not run a N'Zoth, assuming the game goes long.
 In this context, the best tech card for a control-heavy meta is the biggest, nastiest, slowest card you can add to your deck.
 As control mirrors tend to go long and will often reach fatigue, you can be confident that you will consistently find these "tech cards" in control mirrors.
 The trick is to modify your deck just enough to consistently go over the top of the other control decks you expect to see on the ladder, but not so much that you will weaken your aggro matchups.
-Assuming you are capable of adding a few more heavy-hitters to your already late-game oriented control deck, it shouldn't take more than just a few small changes to your deck to improve your matchup against control.
+Assuming you are capable of adding a few more heavy-hitters to your already late-game oriented control deck, it should not take more than just a few small changes to your deck to improve your matchup against control.

 Here is a brief list of powerful, neutral legendary minions which pose problems for control decks: